Bon Voyage! (1962 film): Critical response

 Bosley Crowther of The New York Times wrote: "Everything possibly unearthable in the way of an obvious cliché involving the hick behavior of American tourists abroad seems to have been dug out from somewhere by the screen-playwright, Bill Walsh, and made to fit into this enactment of a family's vacation odyssey."

 Variety stated: "Walt Disney dishes up another comedy blockbuster in this rollicking tour de force of an American family seeing Europe for the first time."
 Philip K. Scheuer of the Los Angeles Times declared it "the half-year's funniest farce".

 Brendan Gill of The New Yorker wrote that Disney "always manages to put a pleasing, no-expense-spared shine on his goods, but in this case the goods go back at least as far as Mark Twain and his 'Innocents Abroad', and maybe to Sterne and his 'Sentimental Journey'."

 The Monthly Film Bulletin wrote: "The film, though unmistakably from the Disney stable, has little of the affectionately zany humor that so unexpectedly enlivened The Parent Trap and The Absent-Minded Professor."

+This film ran into some criticism for including a prostitute who flirts with characters who are minors played by Kirk and Corcoran.